 Yesterday, after checking the weather and making sure certain the forecast did not call for snow, I decided to brave the trip out to the mall in Plattsburgh (an hour drive from our house through the mountains).
 For those of you who do not already know we moved to the Adirondacks, which breathtakingly beautiful, filled with mountains, forests, and lakes; however, one of my biggest fears is driving mountain roads (or rather falling off mountain roads), and falling into water while in the car-talking about having to face your fears!

-So the weather was clear—no snow in the forecast.
+So the weather was clear-no snow in the forecast.
 Hubby and I readied that boys, “dressed” Rocky in his service vest and we left for our adventures.
+I tripled-checked that Rocky would be welcome in the mall – services dogs are welcome pretty much everywhere, including Walmart whereas if you go to this page, you’ll see that regular pet dogs aren’t.
+It is so reassuring to know that Rocky will be able to come with us when we go shopping.
 The Tot announced that he wanted milk (we were out, and it was on the list to buy) but I told him that since we are going to McDonalds we’ll get him some milk there, but when we drove from the drive through window without going INSIDE of McDonalds all hell broke loose!
-Apparently, he wanted to go inside to drink his milk.
-He wasn’t even hungry, just wanted milk—no way were we stopping, going back to McDonalds to walk inside and drink milk, was not happening.
-Well the Tot became completely fixated on going inside McDonalds and literally screamed (I have video) all the way there—a solid 1 hour and 10 minutes non-stop, without taking a breath, or changing his tune.
+Apparently, he wanted to go inside to drink his milk, and I think he even mentioned the fact that he wanted to use the touch screen ordering machine, which was no doubt provided by certain self service kiosk manufacturers at the same time too.
+To be honest, I do like those machines but not when you’re in a rush and just want to get home.
+He wasn’t even hungry, just wanted milk-no way were we stopping, going back to McDonalds to walk inside and drink milk, was not happening.
+Well the Tot became completely fixated on going inside McDonalds and literally screamed (I have video) all the way there-a solid 1 hour and 10 minutes non-stop, without taking a breath, or changing his tune.
 He wanted to “go back, and go into McDonalds!”

 We tried to redirect and have him pet Rocky to calm him but he was already too far into his meltdown.
 Only thing to do was let it play out; I truly didn’t think it would take as long as it did.
 He didn’t stop screaming until we were unloading the van outside the mall.
 He refused to pet Rocky all the way there, and Little Man (10) who had the pleasure of sitting in the back of the van with Rocky between them, was becoming increasingly overwhelmed with the screaming and began petting Rocky himself to try to calm down.
 I thought it was great until the Tot tried to attack him because he did want his brother touching his dog!